 - Three additional graduate-level courses on women, gender, and/or sexuality, appropriate to the student’s program of study.
 Courses must be approved for credit and include at least one course outside the student’s area.
-One course may be satisfied through an independent study with a faculty member affiliated with the Women’s and Gender Studies program, with the approval of the director of Women’s and Gender Studies.
+One course may be satisfied through an independent study with a faculty member affiliated with the Department of Gender and Sexuality Studies, with the approval of the Chair of Gender and Sexuality Studies.

-- A paper submitted to Women’s and Gender Studies for evaluation.
+- A paper submitted to Gender and Sexuality Studies for evaluation.
 The paper must demonstrate the application of a gender studies methodology to research, teaching, or fieldwork.